UMN-EGGL/EGGLHackyHour/README.md

-# HackeyHour
+# HackyHour
-A central repository for the EGGL lab HackeyHours
+A central repository for the EGGL lab HackyHours

-The repository will serve as **the home base** for the EGGL lab hackey hours.
+The repository will serve as **the home base** for the EGGL lab hacky hours.

-## The mission of HackeyHour:
+## The mission of HackyHour:

-The mission of hackey hour is several things:
+The mission of hacky hour is several things:

 + To keep track of group lessons and build references in a single place
 + To efficiently and collaborativly learn new computing skills
 + To reach a consensus for computer practices in our lab

 ### How to join and participate
-To join hackey hour, log into [github.umn.edu/UMN-Equine-Lab](http://github.umn.edu/UMN-Equine-Lab) and click the "Watch" button.
+To join hacky hour, log into [github.umn.edu/UMN-Equine-Lab](http://github.umn.edu/UMN-Equine-Lab) and click the "Watch" button.
 ## Schedule
 We will meet for *up to* 1 hour biweekly on Wednesdays @ 12:00.